-2.8 Python 2 Deprecation Notice
+2.7 Python 2 Deprecation Notice

-All features of Conan until version 1.6 are fully supported in both Python 2 and Python 3.
-However, new features in upcoming Conan releases that are only available in Python 3 or more easily available in Python 3 will be implemented and tested only in Python 3, and versions of Conan using Python 2 will not have access to that feature.
-This will be clearly described in code and documentation.
+Before 1.6, all Conan features are fully supported in both Python2 and Python3.
+For Conan 1.6 and beyond, all features built prior to 1.6 will continue to be fully tested in Python 2 and Python3 moving forward, and the 'default' expectation will be to test new features in both Python 2 and Python 3.
+However, where a new feature wishes to make use of a feature available in Python 3 or more easily available in Python 3, those features will be implemented and tested only in Python 3, and versions of Conan using Python 2 will not have access to that feature.
+Such features will be clearly documented in code and documentation.